-At Clark, Clark & Noonan, LLC, our criminal defense attorneys have extensive experience in the New Jersey criminal justice system. .
+At Clark & Noonan, LLC, our criminal lawyers have extensive experience in the New Jersey criminal justice system. .
 We bring the experience of knowing what the police and prosecutors do and do not do because we have worked not just as defense attorneys but also began our careers as prosecutors, handling numerous shoplifting and theft cases.

 That gives our firm a unique insight into how prosecutors deal with shoplifting cases.
 We use our knowledge and experience from both sides of the criminal justice system to vigorously pursue the best possible outcome for shoplifting charges.

 You don’t have to let a mistaken allegation or an act of desperation cause you to lose your freedom or ruin your future.
 Although facing the criminal justice system can seem overwhelming, you have options and attorneys willing to fight for you.

 Contact us today for a free case review with a New Jersey shoplifting criminal defense attorney to discuss your case.
 We’ll explain more about your legal rights and options for facing and resolving your shoplifting charges.

 Is Shoplifting a Felony in New Jersey?

 New Jersey has the lowest felony threshold for shoplifting charges of any state in the country.
 In New Jersey, stealing property worth $200 or more can lead to the filing as an indictable offense, otherwise known as felony charges.

 In addition, if you’re banned from a retail establishment and return to steal merchandise or other property, you might also be subject to a charge of burglary or the unlawful entry of a building with the intent to commit a crime inside.